shixiao/cs426-spring2022-labs/lab4/lab4.md

 ### Discussion

 What are the ramifications of partial failures on `Set` calls?
-What anamolies could a client observe?
+What anomalies could a client observe?

 Note your answer down under heading **B4** in `discussions.md`.